-- 2 tbsps. of butter
+- 2 tablespoons butter

-- salt and pepper
+- salt to taste

-- 1 small onion, chopped
+- 1 small onion chopped

-- 1 tomato, diced
+- 1 tomato diced

-- 1/2 tsp. of minced garlic
+- 1/2 teaspoon garlic minced

-- 3 tbsps. of plain mustard
+- 3 tablespoons plain mustard

-- 3 tbsps. of yogurt
+- 3 tablespoons yogurt

-- 2 tbsps. of honey
+- 2 tablespoons honey

-- 1 tbsp. of chopped parsley
+- 1 tablespoon parsley chopped

 Heat the butter in a pan.

-- Add the vegetables.
+Add the vegetables.
 Sprinkle with salt and pepper.
 Cook over medium heat until softened a bit.

-- Add the garlic, tomato and onion.
+Add the garlic, tomato and onion.
 Continue cooking just until the vegetables are done.